 velo referral receiver

 UNIFY Financial Credit Union draws customers in with a unique referral program catchphrase – “Rewardiness” – which they define as “the sense of accomplishment knowing your friends’ finances are in good hands.”
-Consider combining a catchy slogan or phrase with an appeal to helping friends, as UNIFY did, to drive more referrals.
+This emotional appeal combines altruism with friendship to drive referrals.
+Consider combining a catchy slogan or phrase with an appeal to helping friends, as UNIFY did, to encourage more referrals.

 unify rewardiness bank referral program